Queer & Now Development Workshop

 Though the lip-sync showcases a talented cast full of ferocity and grace, the piece stands as a challenge to anti-LGBTQ rhetoric with empowering images and tangible moments of cast members embracing their identities and showcasing their journeys to achieve this autonomy.

 Making QUEER & NOW has shown me new ways of using drag and queer performance as a weapon against the dangerous heteropatriarchy.
 There’s something ritual and cathartic about getting into drag, and then it’s electrifying to perform as this other version of yourself that can be weird, gorgeous, strange, sickening, disgusting, larger than life, and totally out of this world.
 We’re doing something really radical by having a blast in QUEER & NOW.
-We’re leaving our audiences with hope, joy, and snatched wigs.
+We’re leaving our audiences with hope, joy, and a good queer time.

 - Garrett Sager, director